Chemotherapy: The Basics

 - Directly into a body cavity (i.e.: the bladder, abdominal cavity)

 - Intra-arterially (in special cases, such as limb perfusion treatment for melanoma)

 Doctors often combine specific and non-specific chemotherapies so that they complement each other and work together.
 This combination of different medications is called a "regimen".
 These regimens are often given names based on first letter of the medications used in them.
 For instance, CHOP, a common regimen for lymphoma, is made up of cytoxan (cyclophosphamide), adriamycin (hydroxydoxorubicin), oncovin (vincristine), and prednisone.
 This combination is given in "cycles" (blocks of time).
 For example, a cycle may be 21 days, and in the case of CHOP, cytoxan, adriamycin and oncovin are given on day 1, prednisone on days 1-5, followed by 16 days off (no treatment), for a total of 21 days, and then it starts over again with the next cycle.

-This answer varies, depending on the type of cancer being treated.
+Cancer care teams use various methods to gauge if the treatment is working, depending on the type of cancer being treated.
 Many patients will have radiology studies (CT scans, MRIs, Pet scans) periodically to see if the tumor has responded (either shrunk or stayed the same versus gotten bigger or spread).
 Some types of tumors can be followed by checking a "tumor marker" in the blood.
 This is a substance that is either produced by the tumor or by the body in response to the tumor, and can be measured by a simple blood test.
 If the chemotherapy is working, one would expect the tumor marker to decrease.
 In some cases, a decrease in a patient's symptoms might be a sign of whether the medications are working against the tumor or not.
 Talk with your doctor or nurse about how your response will be measured.